hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

-I will create the table using the hbase shell command line tool customized for EDF Database and do CRUD operations using a MapReduce application.
+I will create the table using the hbase shell command line tool customized for EDF Database and do CRUD (Create, Read, Update, Delete) operations using a MapReduce application.